robfatland/zero2x/Z2JH/README.md

 What is `helm`?
 Helm is a Kubernetes deployment tool for automating creation, packaging, configuration, and deployment of applications and services to Kubernetes clusters.
+Alternative definition: Helm is a package manager for kubernetes, specifically for kubernetes clusters.

 In our case the 'service' we are deploying is JupyterHub.
 How to customization?
 As noted above suppose the Users want `imbalanced-learn` pre-installed.

-`Helm` is already installed on the Azure interactive shell.
+`helm` is already installed on the Azure interactive shell.
 Run `helm version` to be sure.

 > ***Note: Shell variables like `VNET_ID` are no longer needed in this procedure.